-The LEAP programme is a joint initiative between Stockholm Resilience Centre (SRC) and the Swedish Institute (SI).
-The initiative is based on SRC’s research on planetary boundaries, resilience thinking and transformations to sustainability, as well as an entrepreneurial expertise and mindset.
-The leadership programme was launched in 2017 and builds on a similar programme hosted by SRC and SI in 2014.
+The programme launched as a joint initiative between Stockholm Resilience Centre and the Swedish Institute.
+The initiative is based on SRC’s research on planetary boundaries, resilience thinking and transformations to sustainability, as well as an entrepreneurial expertise, leadership and mindset.
+The programme builds on a similar programme hosted in 2014.

-The programme will help participants develop new ways of thinking and capacities to drive large-scale systemic change in an ever-evolving, complex and uncertain world.
-Through participation, lectures and course activities participants will learn from some of the most impactful people in sustainability science, business, social leadership, social innovations, self-development, public narrative, exponential technologies, entrepreneurship and impact investment.
+BALTICLEAD helps the participants develop new ways of thinking and capacities to drive large-scale systemic change in an ever-evolving, complex and uncertain world.
+Through participation, lectures and course activities the participants will learn from some of the most impactful people in sustainability science, business, social leadership, social innovations, self-development, public narrative, exponential technologies, entrepreneurship and impact investment.

 The programme focuses on key capacities needed to drive large-scale transformations to sustainability, and aims to achieve five learning goals:

-The LEAP programme consists of two week-long modules, including an online home assignment in between Module 1 and 2:
+The BALTICLEAD programme consists of two week-long modules, including an online home assignment in between Module 1 and 2.

 Module 2 – Societal change and sustainability transformations

-LEAP is also built on the premise of “group intelligence”, where participants are seen as the experts, with unique knowledge and insights that will contribute to the exponential learning experience of the group.
-Participants will also be asked to support each other in challenges and opportunities, as well as participate in peer to peer coaching throughout the programme.
+BALTICLEAD is built on the premise of group intelligence, where participants are seen as the experts, with unique knowledge and insights that will contribute to the exponential learning experience of the group.
+Participants will be facilitated by the delivery team and be asked to support each other in challenges and opportunities, throughout the programme.

 Read more and apply on the BALTICLEAD dedicated homepage.

 Research news | 2020-03-31